systelab/systelab-components/src/app/systelab-components/combobox/README.md

 This is not a component by itself, they are some Abstract classes that lets you define your own comboboxes.

+In order to do that, you must create your own components and extend from the abstract classes AbstractComboBox&lt;T&gt; and AbstractApiComboBox&lt;T&gt;.

+## Using AbstractComboBox&lt;T&gt;

-In order define a simple combobox, you must create your own component and extend from the abstract class AbstractApiComboBox&lt;T&gt;, implementing the following methods:
+In order define a simple combobox, you must create your own component and extend from the abstract class AbstractComboBox&lt;T&gt;, implementing the following methods:

 ```
 public abstract getInstance(): T;